Support a Student’s Education Through the Investing for the Future Scholarship Fund

 Private scholarships are critical to helping low- and moderate-income students pay for college.
 Financial aid from federal, state and college/university programs does not cover the cost of attendance.
 The largest federal grant program, the Pell Grant, has not kept pace with inflation.

 The St. Louis Community Foundation’s Investing for the Future Scholarship is a community-funded program that awards $1,000 scholarships, renewable for three additional years.
 Donor gifts ranging from $10 to $10,000 fund this program.
 Every $4,000 the fund receives in contributions support a new scholarship recipient.
-This program, previously named the St. Louis Graduates Scholarship, has funded nine students since its inception in 2012.

 Every year, dozens of qualified applicants are denied due to the limited funds available.
-Donors who wish to help these students can contribute to the Investing for the Future fund listed in the dropdown menu at https://stlgives.org/give-today/ or make a grant from your Donor Advised Fund.
+Donors who wish to help these students can contribute to the Investing for the Future fund listed in the dropdown menu at https://stlgives.org/give-today/ or make a grant from their Donor Advised Fund.
 Donors who contribute $4,000 (or a multiple of $4,000) will be named in the student’s award letter(s), if they so wish.

 If you are interested in starting a named scholarship fund to help specific types of students or have questions about scholarships contact Ellen Vietor, Scholarship Manager at email@example.com.